0xpetern/0xpetern-web3-security/README.md

 - [Competitive Audits](https://github.com/0xpetern/0xpetern-web3-security/blob/main/README.md#competitive-audits)

 # About Me
-I am 0xpetern (Peter Ndukwo), a result-driven Web3 Security Researcher focused on making the Web3 ecosystem safe.
-I have over thirty (30) contest wins.
-Results so far includes multiple wins on Sherlock, 1st in Mach Finance (2024, Sherlock), top 10 in a $200k ZetaChain contest (Sherlock), and 5th in a $200k Chainlink Rewards contest (Code4rena).
-I'm developing new strategies to improve the efficiency of security audits.
-I'm proficient in Go, Move, Solidity & Rust.
+I’m 0xpetern (Peter Ndukwo), a Web3 Security Researcher and Smart Contract Auditor specializing in deep, high-impact vulnerability discovery across DeFi, lending protocols, cross-chain systems, L2 rollups, and zero-knowledge cryptographic systems.
+I’ve audited complex, high-stakes codebases including Aave, LayerZero, and ZetaChain, and consistently prove my expertise in competitive environments like Sherlock and Code4rena—with over 30 contest wins to date.
+My results include 1st place in Mach Finance (Sherlock, 2024), Top 10 in the $200k ZetaChain audit (Sherlock), and 5th in the $200k Chainlink Rewards audit (Code4rena).
+I’m actively developing new analytical and automation strategies to push the efficiency and depth of smart contract security.
+I work across Go, Move, Solidity, and Rust.

 For private audit or consulting requests, please reach out to me via:
 - Twitter `@0xpetern`